pfortune/aws-devops-terraform/prod/README.md

 # Production Environment

 ## Overview
-The `web-server` directory contains Terraform configurations for deploying the production infrastructure on AWS, including networking, compute, and security resources.
+The `prod` directory contains Terraform configurations for deploying the production infrastructure on AWS, including networking, compute, and security resources.
 This setup uses custom AMIs built with Packer.

-## Files
+## Files within web-server directory
 - `main.tf` - Defines the AWS resources and modules for the production environment.
 - `outputs.tf` - Specifies output variables for the production environment.
 - `variables.tf` - Contains variable declarations for customisation.